okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 # include_recipe

 The `include_recipe` method allows you to include a recipe from either the online cookbook stores or from one of our own cookbooks.

+This is a great way to `wrap` cookbooks.